Sign in

 Ask Fintool Equity Research AI

-Thiago Batista's questions to Banco Santander Brasil SA (BSBR) leadership
+Thiago Batista's questions to Banco Santander (Brasil) (BSBR) leadership

-Thiago Batista's questions to Banco Santander Brasil SA (BSBR) leadership • Q2 2025
+Thiago Batista's questions to Banco Santander (Brasil) (BSBR) leadership • Q2 2025

 Question

-Thiago Batista from UBS Group AG questioned the feasibility of reaching a 20% ROE target, referencing the parent company's goals and asking if a decline in Brazil's high Selic interest rate is a prerequisite for achieving this level of profitability.
+Thiago Batista from UBS inquired about the feasibility of reaching the 20% ROE target, asking about the key drivers and whether a decline in Brazil's Selic interest rate is essential for achieving this goal.

 Answer